Getting connected - a guide for business

 As affected landline phone and internet services will be disconnected, you should switch as soon as you can.# (Services provided over existing fibre networks (including in-building, health and education networks) and some special and business services may not be affected.)
 This will help you avoid any last-minute rush to connect.
 It will also help to lower the risk of a break in services.

 If your current service is delivered via an ADSL service, installation of nbn™ supplied equipment on the exterior of your premises should not interrupt your existing landline phone and internet services.

 If you have existing pay TV or cable internet services, there may be a slight interruption to your service during the installation of your nbn™ supplied equipment.

 Yes.
 "Number porting" rules will not change with the introduction of the nbn™ broadband access network.

-To be sure you keep your phone number, ask your phone and internet provider to confirm that they will keep your phone number when you transfer your service over to the nbn™ broadband access network.
+To be sure you keep your phone number, ask your service provider to confirm that they will keep your phone number when you transfer your service over to the nbn™ broadband access network.

 Keep in mind that if you have special business number/s, you may have to pay your provider to keep it.